-The Center will draw outstanding new tenure-track faculty to USC Dornsife.
-They will add scholarly perspective on politics and a wide range of policy issues, engage with political and government leaders, and educate undergraduate and graduate students.
+The Center draws outstanding new tenure-track faculty to USC Dornsife.
+They add scholarly perspective on politics and a wide range of policy issues, engage with political and government leaders, and educate undergraduate and graduate students.

 Civil Discourse in Civil Society

-The Center will host a series of workshops in the surrounding community.
-Center faculty and fellows will oversee political discussions with voters across the span of political viewpoints to promote civil discourse and explore techniques for breaking down political divides.
+The Center hosts a series of workshops in the surrounding community.
+Center faculty and fellows oversee political discussions with voters across the span of political viewpoints to promote civil discourse and explore techniques for breaking down political divides.

 Behind-the-Scenes Policy Workshops

-Located 3,000 miles from Washington, D.C., the Center will provide neutral ground for political discourse.
-Elected officials and their staffs will be invited to the Center for off-the-record policy workshops with top experts from the fields of science, economics, political science, international relations and other relevant disciplines.
-Led by outstanding facilitators, the workshops can encourage leaders of different viewpoints to seek agreement and develop rules of the road for disagreement.
-The Center will engage the political leadership of Washington, D.C., and strive aggressively to introduce new solutions and ideas to the national political dialogue.
+Located 3,000 miles from Washington, D.C., the Center provides neutral ground for political discourse.
+Elected officials and their staffs are invited to the Center for off-the-record policy workshops with top experts from the fields of science, economics, political science, international relations and other relevant disciplines.
+Led by outstanding facilitators, the workshops encourage leaders of different viewpoints to seek agreement and develop rules of the road for disagreement.
+The Center engages the political leadership of Washington, D.C., and strives aggressively to introduce new solutions and ideas to the national political dialogue.